The French Passé Composé: Sometimes Looking Back Is a Good Thing!

 B: Non, nous l’avons vu sur Netflix.
 (No, we saw it on Netflix.)

-The point is that this dialogue gives you a first taste of the tense and shows its practicality.
+This dialogue gives you a first taste of the tense and shows its practicality.
 It’s the form you’d use to recount your day, describe your recent vacation or talk about the news.

-History buffs rejoice: The passé composé isn’t just for talking about the recent past!
+The passé composé isn’t just for talking about the recent past!
 You’ll use this same verb form to talk about recent events as well as ancient history:

 Recent past: Il a fait des achats hier.
 (He went shopping yesterday.)